ExMacro/hass_ensto_ble/README.md

 The integration will automatically scan for Ensto BLE thermostats in pairing mode.

+During installation, you must choose a currency for energy calculations (only stored in the thermostat)

 To put your thermostat in pairing mode:
 - Hold the BLE reset button for >0.5 seconds
 - The blue LED will start blinking when pairing mode is active